Using Video and Email Together

 Note that many email clients show a fallback image when a video is embedded.
 To create an optimal user experience for everyone, it’s critical that your thumbnail image is able to stand on its own with the rest of the design for the email.

-Since it’s so easy to record and edit a custom video in Soapbox, you can use video as a communication tool, keeping the conversation alive with product updates and walk-throughs that the recipient can watch wherever, whenever.
+Since it’s so easy to record and edit a custom video in Wistia, you can use video as a communication tool, keeping the conversation alive with product updates and walk-throughs that the recipient can watch wherever, whenever.

-You don’t need to know how to code to share a Soapbox video in your email.
+You don’t need to know how to code to share a video in your email.
 All you have to do is copy the thumbnail link right into your email provider (or email marketing tool if you plan to send to several people).

 Animated GIFs can be a great, accessible alternative to embedded video, if you’re looking to give your emails some extra spice without fretting over client compatibility.